fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 they use other libraries (Node.js packages) to perform those functions.

-The main driving force for the decision to use Node.js is if you expect to write mostly JavaScript script.
-If so, learning how to code these ancialiary steps in JavaScript is worthwhile.
-If you plan to stick to Python or R most of the time, training in those environment, then converting the trained model to TensorFlow.js is more effective in the long run.
+The main driving force for the decision to use Node.js is if you expect to write mostly JavaScript code.
+If so, learning how to code these ancillary steps in JavaScript is worthwhile.
+If you plan to stick to Python or R most of the time, training in those environment then converting the trained model to TensorFlow.js is more effective in the long run.

 ### Using pretrained models as a starting point